JuliaLang/julia/README.md

 If everything works correctly, you will see a Julia banner and an interactive prompt into which you can enter expressions for evaluation.
 You can read about [getting started](http://julialang.org/manual/getting-started) in the manual.

 An [Arch Linux package](https://aur.archlinux.org/packages.php?ID=56877) is also available.
+Julia has also been added to [Debian](http://packages.debian.org/sid/julia).
+On OS X, julia is available through [homebrew](http://mxcl.github.com/homebrew/).

 <a name="Editor-Terminal-Setup"/>
 ## Editor & Terminal Setup